aalhour/awesome-compilers/README.md

 ## Communities

-  * [/r/Compilers](https://www.reddit.com/r/Compilers) - a subreddit community about the theory and development of compilers.
+  * [/r/Compilers](https://www.reddit.com/r/Compilers) - A subreddit community about the theory and development of compilers.
-  * [/r/ProgrammingLanguages](https://reddit.com/r/ProgrammingLanguages) - a subreddit communit that is dedicated to discussion of programming languages, programming language theory, design, their syntax and compilers.
+  * [/r/ProgrammingLanguages](https://reddit.com/r/ProgrammingLanguages) - A subreddit community that is dedicated to discussion of programming languages, programming language theory, design, their syntax and compilers.

 ## License